Exploring Boundaries: Different Types of Open Relationships

 Closed V

 The Closed V connections are a bit similar to the triad.
-However, there is a big difference: two people are not connected, but they both are intimately or romantically involved with the third person.
+However, there is a big difference: two people are not connected, but they are both intimately or romantically involved with the third person.
 This third person is the hinge of the V, the core of this relationship.

 Hierarchical Polyamory